bobrik/ralph/README.md

 ## Adding pools

-Your pools are managed my [marathon](https://mesosphere.github.io/marathon/), here is an example of a pool:
+Your pools are managed by [marathon](https://mesosphere.github.io/marathon/), here is an example of a pool: